 This new, state-of-the-art structure, also known as World Trade Center Transportation Hub, connects the PATH (trains from Newark and Hoboken, New Jersey) to the New York City subway system.
 You can also find a shopping mall and a few restaurants inside.

 Right across the street is One World Observatory at the top of the One World Trade Center.
 From here, you can enjoy stunning views of Manhattan, the Statue of Liberty, Brooklyn, Staten Island, and New Jersey.

 Now, get ready to cross the river and visit Brooklyn!
-To get to DUMBO (short for Down Under The Manhattan Bridge Overpass), we recommend taking the subway.
+To get to DUMBO (short for Down Under The Manhattan Bridge Overpass), we recommend taking the NYC subway.
 Just hop onto A-Train, quick and easy!

 Brooklyn Bridge Park, Pebble Beach, and Jane’s Carousel are all popular things to see in DUMBO.
 Of course, don’t forget to get your souvenir photo op at the intersection of Washington Street and Front Street, with the iconic Manhattan Bridge in the backdrop.

 Once you’re ready to head back to Manhattan, instead of taking the subway, opt for a walk instead!
 This is your chance to walk the magnificent Brooklyn Bridge – an absolute must-see on a 2 days in New York itinerary!

 ✲ EVENING: Chelsea Market, Starbucks Reserve, Empire State Building

 We hope you’re hungry because the Chelsea Market is an absolute food paradise!!
 There are numerous small restaurants selling food from around the world, but our favourite is Los Tacos.